-This sheet talks about medical exposure to iodine-131 in pregnancy and while breastfeeding.
+This sheet is about exposure to iodine-131 in pregnancy and while breastfeeding.
 This sheet will not cover environmental exposures that might occur due to accidents in nuclear plants or inappropriate handling of the radioactive iodine-131.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is iodine-131?

-I took iodine-131, but I would like to get pregnant.
+I received iodine-131 and now I would like to get pregnant.
 How long does the drug stay in my body?

-Does taking iodine-131 increase the chance for miscarriage?
+Does receiving iodine-131 increase the chance for miscarriage in future pregnancies?

-Does taking iodine-131 increase the chance of having a baby with a birth defect?
+Does receiving iodine-131 increase the chance of having a baby with a birth defect?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-It is not known whether iodine-131 would increase this chance for birth defects, however; most reports show no increase in the chance for birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Most reports on people who received iodine-131 prior to a pregnancy showed no increase in the chance for birth defects.

 Could iodine-131 cause other pregnancy complications?

 It has been recommended that breastfeeding be stopped if iodine-131 is given.
-The mammary gland (organ that makes milk) binds and concentrates the radioactive iodine, which also moves the iodine-131 into the milk.
-A breastfeeding child who is exposed to iodine-131 through milk could develop thyroid problems such as: poor thyroid function, damage to the thyroid gland, and an increased chance for thyroid carcinoma.
-Breastfeeding can be restarted when radioactivity counts return base level.
-Be sure to talk to your healthcare providers about all of your breastfeeding questions.*
+Iodine-131 is concentrated in the breasts which could result in significant amounts in breastmilk.
+A breastfeeding child who is exposed to iodine-131 through milk could develop thyroid problems such as poor thyroid function, damage to the thyroid gland, and an increased chance for thyroid carcinoma.
+When possible, iodine-131 treatments and tests should wait until after the baby is weaned.
+In some cases where only small amounts of radioiodine are used, breastfeeding can be restarted when radioactivity counts return base level.
+This may be several weeks.
+Be sure to talk to your healthcare providers about all of your breastfeeding questions.

+Receiving iodine-131 can cause short term changes in fertility in men and women.
 No increase of congenital malformations has been found in children whose fathers who were treated with iodine-131.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.*
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.